 Rice and grain dishes: (Although we are lowcarb practitioners, this suggestion is for those who are not.)
 Bone broth can be used in place of water or stock when cooking rice and grains, adding extra flavor and nutrition to dishes like risotto, quinoa bowls, and pilafs.

-Mashed potatoes and root vegetables: (Another suggestion for non-lowcarb practitioners.)
-For an extra flavorful twist on mashed potatoes, try using bone broth in place of milk or cream.
-Bone broth can also be used when roasting or sautéing root vegetables, such as carrots, parsnips, and sweet potatoes.
+Mashed cauliflower and sauteed vegetables: (Another suggestion for non-lowcarb practitioners.)
+For an extra flavorful twist on mashed vegetables, try using bone broth in place of milk or cream.
+Bone broth can also be used when roasting or sautéing vegetables.

 Smoothies and drinks: Some people enjoy sipping on bone broth as a warm, nourishing beverage.
 Bone broth can also be used as a base for smoothies, providing a nutrient-dense and savory flavor profile.